JimJamJamie/ComputerName/README.md

 # ComputerName
- VBScript which displays the name of the current machine.
+Simple script which displays the name of the current computer in a message box.